-Our Advisory Committees work with Santa Clara Family Health Plan (SCFHP) staff to address issues with the Cal MediConnect and Medi-Cal programs and advocate on behalf of consumers and the community.
+Our Advisory Committees work with Santa Clara Family Health Plan (SCFHP) staff to address issues with the Medi-Cal and SCFHP DualConnect (HMO D-SNP) (SCFHP DualConnect) programs and advocate on behalf of consumers and the community.
 The Advisory Committees provide input and feedback to SCFHP staff to improve services and to support SCFHP in achieving its mission.

 Advisory Committee meetings are open to the public.
 If you would like to attend, see our Meetings and Agendas page for meeting dates and agendas.
 If you need information in alternate formats, please contact us and we will be happy to help you.